Sea anemone: Habitats

 Sea anemones are found in both deep oceans and shallow coastal waters worldwide.
 The greatest diversity is in the tropics, although there are many species adapted to relatively cold waters.
 The majority of species cling on to rocks, shells or submerged timber, often hiding in cracks or under seaweed, but some burrow into sand and mud, and a few are pelagic.
+Deep sea mining companies are pressuring governments to let them mine on the bottom of the oceans.
+By 2024, several companies could begin mining projects in the deep sea.
+The ecological damage to the habitat of sea anemones and other organisms could be enormous, dangerous and irreversible.

 Relationship with humans

 Sea anemones and their attendant anemone fish can make attractive aquarium exhibits, and both are often harvested from the wild as adults or juveniles.
 These fishing activities significantly impact the populations of anemones and anemone fish by drastically reducing the densities of each in exploited areas.
 Besides their collection from the wild for use in reef aquaria, sea anemones are also threatened by alterations to their environment.
 Those living in shallow-water coastal locations are affected directly by pollution and siltation, and indirectly by the effect these have on their photosynthetic symbionts and the prey on which they feed.

 In southwestern Spain and Sardinia, the snakelocks anemone (Anemonia viridis) is consumed as a delicacy.
 The whole animal is marinated in vinegar, then coated in a batter similar to that used to make calamari, and deep-fried in olive oil.
-Anemones are also a source of food for fisherman communities in the east coast of Sabah, Borneo, as well as the Thousand Islands (as rambu-rambu) in Southeast Asia.
+Anemones are also a source of food for fisherman communities in the east coast of Sabah, Borneo, as well as the Thousand Islands (as rambu-rambu) in Southeast Asia, Taizhou, Zhejiang (as 沙蒜 Shasuan).

 Fossil record

 Most Actiniaria do not form hard parts that can be recognized as fossils, but a few fossils of sea anemones do exist; Mackenzia, from the Middle Cambrian Burgess Shale of Canada, is the oldest fossil identified as a sea anemone.

+In 2024, more than 100 fossils of sea anemones were discovered in Brazil, dating back to the Silurian period.
+The species, Arenactinia ipuensis, is the oldest anemone in Latin America and the only fossils of soft-bodied anemones that have been preserved in three-dimensional form.
+Arenactinia fossils contain a wealth of information about the evolution and ethology of anemones during the Paleozoic.